sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 ### Upgrading from Sensu Core to Sensu Enterprise (Ubuntu/Debian)

-Sensu Enterprise is designed as a drop-in replacement for Sensu Core's sensu-server and sensu-api services.
+For those already running Sensu Core, Sensu Enterprise is designed to be a drop-in replacement for the Sensu Core server and API.
+Once installed, no configuration changes are required – simply terminate the `sensu-server` and `sensu-api` processes, and start the `sensu-enterprise` process to resume operation of your Sensu instance.
+Some configuration changes may be required to take advantage of [built-in integrations][4] or added-value features like [contact routing][5].

+If you are already a Sensu Core user, the following steps will guide you through a manual upgrade to Sensu Enterprise:

 1. Install the `sensu-enterprise` package as described in [Install Sensu Enterprise](/sensu-core/1.4/platforms/sensu-on-rhel-centos/#sensu-enterprise).
 2. Stop `sensu-server` and `sensu-api` services